 Product lifecycle management software gives businesses a strategic approach to managing the lifecycle of a product through its full value chain.
 These systems help manufacturers engineer and build products according to design specifications.

 For any type of industry, such as apparel or food manufacturing, you’ll need to manage multiple databases with your colleagues.
 You may have many requests from clients, or you may need to do new versions of your product for clients, which requires checking incoming requirements on a routine basis.

 When a customer asks for a new product, PLM software lets you fill the data to capture the customer’s specifications and regulatory compliance.
 You can manage formulas, packaging, and labeling, and optimize your time spent at each stage of a product.
-This data can be freely exchanged with other systems such as MES, ERP software, and eCommerce.
+This data can be freely exchanged with other software such as MES, ERP, and eCommerce.

 A product life cycle is the amount of time a product goes from being introduced into the market until it’s taken off the shelves.
 The four stages of a product life cycle are:

 These stages are used by management for improving decision-making regarding the price of a product, how much marketing and promotion is required, what areas need improvement or changes, and more.

 A PLM software gets involved at every step of the way.
 The introduction phase includes design–allowing engineering, simulation, marketing, engineering, and other tweaks to the process–which gives the ability to expedite the completion of a final product.